', windowPtr, text [

 command allows to select among different text rendering engines with different

-Type 0 is the fast OS specific text renderer: No unicode support, no
+Type 0 is the legacy OS specific text renderer: On Linux this is implemented as

-anti-aliasing, and many interesting features.
-On Windows, this is a GDI based
+unicode or text anti-aliasing.
+On MS-Windows, this is currently a GDI based

 This function doesn't provide support for text layout.
 Use the higher level